neoradar-project/packager/readme.md

 ## Overview

-Packager is a utility for processing and preparing radar data packages.
-This is a preliminary version not yet ready for production use.
-The project will eventually be converted into a Node.js module/dependency and refactored based on evolving requirements.
+Packager is a utility for processing and preparing radar data packages from EuroScope, with primary support for GNG formatted sector files.
+This is a preliminary version that is not yet ready for production use.

 ## Quick Start